thomasjemielita/StratifiedMedicine/README.md

 <!-- badges: end -->
 The goal of StratifiedMedicine is to develop analytic and visualization tools to aid in stratified and personalized medicine.
 Stratified medicine aims to find subsets or subgroups of patients with similar treatment effects, for example responders vs non-responders, while personalized medicine aims to understand treatment effects at the individual level (does a specific individual respond to the study treatment?).
 Development of this package is ongoing.

-Currently, the main algorithm in this package is “PRISM” (Patient Responder Identifiers for Stratified Medicine; Jemielita and Mehrotra 2019 in progress).
+Currently, the main algorithm in this package is “PRISM” (Patient Response Identifiers for Stratified Medicine; Jemielita and Mehrotra 2019 in progress).
 Given a data-structure of (Y,A,X) (outcome, treatments, covariates), PRISM is a five step procedure:

 1.  **Estimand**: Determine the question or estimand of interest.
 For example, *θ*<sub>0</sub> = *E*(*Y*|*A* = 1)−*E*(*Y*|*A* = 0), where A is a binary treatment variable.
 While this isn't an explicit step in the PRISM function, the question of interest guides how to set up PRISM.